Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: comparison with FRB 180916

 For FRB 180916, the observed duty cycle of bursts is about 5 days.
 It corresponds to the duration of the partial disruption stage, i.e. the time consumed by the planet when it passes through the periastron.
 So, we have $\Delta P_{\rm {orb}} = 5$ days.
-Then, under the the Eddington accretion limit, the mass of the matter accreted by the SS can be roughly estimated as $M_{\rm {acc}} = \Delta P_{\rm {orb}} \cdot \dot{\rm {E}}_{\rm {edd}} \simeq 4.32 \times 10^{23}~\rm {g} $.
-We see that this mass is slightly higher than the crust mass at the polar cap region ($M_{\rm {pl,crust}}$), which means that the accreted material will be sufficient to trigger at least one local collapse event.
+Then, under the Eddington accretion limit, the mass of the matter accreted by the SS can be roughly estimated as $M_{\rm {acc}} = \Delta P_{\rm {orb}} \cdot \dot{M}_{\rm {Edd}} \simeq 4.32 \times 10^{23}\,\rm {g} $.
+We see that this mass is higher than the crust mass at the polar cap region ($M_{\rm {pl,crust}}$), which means that the accreted material will be sufficient to trigger at least one local collapse event.
+Note that during one single local collapse process, not all the material at the polar cap will necessarily fall onto the strange core.
+It is quite possible that only a fraction of the matter will collapse.
+In this case, an accreted mass significantly less than $M_{\rm {pl,crust}}$ will be enough to restore the polar cap region.
+It means that more than one FRB could be produced during one active cycle, which may account for the relatively high burst rate of FRB 180916 in an active window.
+However, it is very difficult to estimate the exact ratio of polar cap material collapsed in the process, which needs further investigation in the future.

+More interestingly, recent observations reveal that the active window of FRB180916 can essentially be as large as one half of the period \cite{Bethapudi2023}.
+Of course, the event rate at phases other than the normal 5-day duration is significantly lower.
+This feature could also be explained in our framework.
+In our model, the partial disruption happens in a 5-day duration.
+The disrupted materials are then accreted by the SS.
+In realistic case, there should exist a dispersion in the falling time of the materials.
+Also, the accretion rate at later stages would be smaller, which also prolongs the accretion process.
+Therefore, the total duty cycle will be correspondingly longer than 5 days and can extend to one half of the period.